-You probably acknowledged the existence of MCT’s already - via Instagram snaps of bulletproof coffees, on one of your keto groups, in the supermarket, on our ingredients list.
+You probably acknowledged the existence of MCT’s already - via Instagram snaps of bulletproof coffees, on one of your keto groups, in the supermarket... or on our chocolate's ingredients list.

 But do you really know what it is and what it does?

 We found a lot of technical explanations out there, which can get confusing at times, so we decided to keep it simple.
 By the end of this blog post, you will know the difference and the benefits of MCT’s C8 and C10: the kinds we use in our Keto Chocolate bars for that extra energy boost.